-The proposed board would take submissions from people in the inthose who and had invested in it.
+The proposed board would take submissions from people in the industry and those who had invested in it.

 It would also recommend appropriate legislation for the industry.

 But Mr Reid said the inquiry should be carried out in co-operation with other States.